 When planning for Edmund’s Oast began, Cameron was a natural fit to become Head Brewer.
 Given the freedom to create all manner of fantastical brews, Cameron keeps the house beer program at Edmund’s in a constant state of flux.
 He became Brewing Director for the restaurant as well as the newly opened Edmund’s Oast Brewing Co.

-Located in the Pacific Box & Crate development at 1505 King Street Extension, Edmund’s Oast Brewing Co. is less than a mile from Edmund’s Oast restaurant and the newly opened Edmund’s Oast Exchange.
+Located in the Pacific Box & Crate development at 1505 King Street, Edmund’s Oast Brewing Co. is less than a mile from Edmund’s Oast restaurant and Edmund’s Oast Exchange.

-The 20,000 square foot brewery will produce a variety of beers packaged in cans, bottles, and kegs for wide-reaching wholesale.
-Once in full operation, the brewery will sport over a dozen EOBC beers on tap and regularly can a number of offerings.
-Brewing Director Cameron Read will produce an array of beers for both immediate consumption and barrel-aging.
+The 20,000 square foot brewery produces a variety of beers packaged in cans, bottles, and kegs for wide-reaching wholesale.
+The brewery sports over a dozen EOBC beers on tap and regularly cans a number of offerings.
+Brewing Director Cameron Read produces an array of beers for both immediate consumption and barrel-aging.
 The facility includes an area dedicated to extended non-sour or wild barrel-aging, and a sealed area for sour and wild fermentation.
-EOBC beers will be available at the Edmund’s Oast restaurant, as well as other restaurants and bars in Charleston and beyond.
+EOBC beers are available at the Edmund’s Oast restaurant, as well as other restaurants and bars in Charleston and beyond.

 Edmund’s Oast veteran chefs Geoff Marquardt and Johnny Singleton oversee the kitchen, which features a wood-fired brick oven and a Polish smokehouse.
 The food is casual and approachable—with selections including pizza, sandwiches, and entrees.